aces/Loris/docs/API/LorisRESTAPI.md

 # 5.0 DICOM Data

-Like the imaging data, the DICOM data mostly lives in the `/candidates/$CandID/$Visit` portion of the REST API namespaces, but is defined in a separate section of this document for clarity purposes.
+Like the imaging data, the DICOM data mostly lives in the `/candidates/$CandID/$Visit` portion of the REST API namespace, but is defined in a separate section of this document for clarity purposes.

 ## 5.1 Candidate DICOMs